HenrikMoe/Service-Infrastructure/README.md

 ## Neural Net Envs
 - xgrok, tensorflow py, in rust
 - package for configuring model with the inputted training data extension type
-- tensorflow mapping packages with data formatting and isolated data predictive characteristics library
+- library of tensorflow mapping packages with data formatting and isolated data predictive characteristics
 - api layer: [see env management]

 ## Security/IAM Management